27 Oct Custom Kitchen for your Custom Home

 Touch-activated faucets are bursting out the fad category into the kitchen must-have column.
 In fact, in 2013 their popularity jumped to 30% from 20% the year before.
 On the face of it, touch-activated seems a little gimmicky, and with prices starting around $350, it’s certainly a lot of money.
 But it’s great for those times when you’ve got dirty, chicken-goopy hands, and for those in your household who refuse to turn water on and off between tasks because it’s too much hassle.
 And as water becomes scarcer, anything that saves gallons will have value — and save you on your water bills.
 A reason we recommend touch free over hands-free: As you know from public bathrooms with hands-free activated faucets, they’ll often turn on when you don’t want them to and not turn on when you do.

-These are just a few of the amazing trends happening in kitchens.
+These are just a few of the amazing trends happening in kitchens in custom homes in Brentwood, TN and Franklin, TN.
 Since you’re building a new, custom home, build a kitchen that works for you – and include some of these great ideas to truly make it your own.